thelfer/mfem-mgis/docs/web/tutorial.md

 hardening in the logarithmic space.
 This tutorial highlights the key features of this project.

-The full code is available in the `mgis-examples` repository:
+The full code is available in the `mfem-mgis-examples` repository in `ex3` directory:

 <https://github.com/latug0/mfem-mgis-examples>